Schloss Laufen am Rheinfall railway station

 Schloss Laufen am Rheinfall is a railway station in the municipality of Laufen-Uhwiesen in the Swiss canton of Zurich.
 The station is overlooked by Schloss Laufen (lit.
-'Laufen Castle') and in turn overlooks the Rhine Falls, from which it derives its name.
+'Laufen Castle') and in turn overlooks the Rhine Falls (Rheinfall), from which it derives its name.
 It is located on the Swiss Federal Railway's Rheinfall line, within both fare zone 116 of the Zürcher Verkehrsverbund (ZVV) and fare zone 810 of the Ostwind Fare Network.

 Schloss Laufen am Rheinfall station is one of two stations intended to serve the Rhine Falls, the other being on the opposite bank of the river.

 Services

 The railway station is served by Zurich S-Bahn lines S12 and S33, which operate hourly (combined half-hourly service in each direction).
 The S24 service does not call at the station.